pietervdvn/MapComplete/Docs/CalculatedTags.md

 _referencing_ways contains - for a node - which ways use this this node as point in their geometry.
-If the preset has 'snapToLayer' defined, the icon will be calculated based on the preset tags with `_referencing_ways=["way/-1"]` added.

 This is a lazy metatag and is only calculated when needed